-Adult patients seen for substance abuse treatment at the Outpatient Behavioral Health Services (OBHS) clinic have very high rates of co-occurring mental health disorders, often associated with high rates of violence and multiple traumatic events.
-Interns with the Adults in Recovering Families Track will focus on the application of assessment and clinical interventions with the strongest empirical support to treat a wide array of presentations, with an emphasis on co-occurring substance abuse and Post-Traumatic Stress Disorder (PTSD).
+Adult patients seen for substance use treatment at the Outpatient Behavioral Health Services (OBHS) clinic have very high rates of co-occurring mental health disorders, often associated with high rates of violence and multiple traumatic events.
+Interns on the HRSA Adult Track will focus on the application of assessment and clinical interventions with the strongest empirical support to treat a wide array of presentations, with an emphasis on co-occurring substance abuse and PTSD.
 Interns may provide conjoint or group therapy, but individual treatment constitutes the bulk of the clinical work.
-Many patients are engaged in medication assisted treatment through the Methadone and Suboxone program at OBHS, which allows the interns in this track the ability to work closely with multidisciplinary teams including primary care, psychiatry, nursing, counseling, and social work.
-Additional competencies will also be attained in assessment and brief intervention of patients with co-occurring disorders in acute care settings, such as the Psychiatric Emergency Service and the Consult Liaison Psychiatry Service.
-Interns on this track will also have rotations in integrated primary care.
+Many patients are engaged in medication assisted treatment through the Methadone and Suboxone program at OBHS, which allows the interns in this track the ability to work closely with interdisciplinary teams including primary care, psychiatry, nursing, counseling, and social work.
+This is available as either a major or minor rotation, depending on track.